 J. Peter Del Valle is Practice Supporter Specialist for Buchalter Nemer, Los Angeles, California.

-[This article was posted on April 19, 2013, on the website of ABA Banking Journal, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]
+[This article was posted on April 19, 2013, on the website of Banking Exchange, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]